BlueHatbRit/scaffold/docs/pid.md

 ### 8.3 Functional, unit, and integration testing

 Automated functional, unit, and integration testing will be applied to the project and will be run as part of the CI process.
 This will ensure that changes to the codebase do not break pre-existing systems.
 This has be benefit of providing confidence that the code does what it should, and also that changes will not damage the system.

-As an added extra, automated tests often encourage good separation of concerns in a codebase.

 ## 9 Ethical issues